plasmatech8/binternet/src/routes/(app)/docs/+page.md

 ## Overview

 You can inscribe a static website onto the Bitcoin blockchain.

-This process involves inscribing HTML files onto the chain where the content can be accessed via inscription number or ID.
+This process involves inscribing HTML files and other website assets onto the chain.

-Afterwards, you can create a **router** inscription to structure your website with URL paths, similar to a traditional website.
+Afterwards, you can create a **Router Inscription** to define the URL paths of your website, which reference the inscription number of your inscribed files.

+### Asset Inscriptions

+An **Asset Inscription** is a file which is makes up part of your website.

+e.g., HTML, CSS, JS, images, etc.

-### Creating a Router Inscription
+### Router Inscriptions

-A router inscription allows you to create a structured website by mapping URL paths to different resources or files using a YAML configuration.
-Each path in under `routes` maps to an inscription number.
-The inscription data corresponding to the number will be returned when the user navigates to a URL which matches the path.

-Example:
+A **Router Inscription** is a YAML file which maps URL paths to the inscriptions used as website assets.

+e.g.,
 ```yaml
 binternet: v1
 routes: